With what types of problems does the counselor help students? Do I have to have a serious problem to see a counselor?

 As e-mail is not a secure and confidential mode of communication, counseling sessions are conducted face-to-face and e-mail contact is discouraged.

-What are the qualifications of a counselor?
+What are the qualifications of a Counselor/Psychologist?

 All counselors are doctorally trained and licensed.
 As part of our professional development, all counselors seek continuing education credits on a variety of relevant topics.